hideo7suzuki/parigp-h7s-functions/README.md

-Readme.md of parigp-h7s-functions/h7s-functions.gp
+# Readme.md of parigp-h7s-functions/h7s-functions.gp

-This program is for PARI/GP, not for Gnuplot.
+# This program is for PARI/GP, not for Gnuplot.

 [in English]

+## (description)

-program lists of my user functions for PARI/GP ver.0.900.
+# program lists of my user functions for PARI/GP ver.0.900.
-copyright by Hideo Suzuki, hideo7suzuki@gmail.com  Jan.
+# copyright by Hideo Suzuki, hideo7suzuki@gmail.com  Jan.
 2025.

 - $\mathtt{checkorders(order)}$